-Medea’s Map of Colchis is a digital archive of speech recordings of Lazuri, the endangered language spoken in the highlands of the Caucasian mountains of Turkey.
+Medea’s Map of Colchis is a digital archive of speech recordings of Lazuri spoken in Turkey.
 This interactive teaching tool will map linguistic variation found in the Lazi villages of Rize and Artvin, two provinces formerly belonging to the ancient Kingdom of Colchis.
 Lazuri is in danger of becoming extinct within the next two generations if children and adolescents no longer learn this language as their mother tongue.

 Memoscopio is a participatory action research project that documents, studies, and promotes nonviolence.

 me-mos-co-pio me mos ko'pjosust. [from memory + kaleidoscope] 1.
 Collective act of memory and creation.
 2. Digital archive of materials about nonviolence, peace, and social justice. <br>3.
 Kaleidoscope of images, text, video, and audio.

 - Remediating Reconstruction: Picturing Productive Property